lodestone/rango/README.md

 <a name="ArangoCache"></a>
 ## Arango::Cache

-Arango::Cache is to manage ArangoRB Cache (NOT ArangoDB cache) and it helps you to manage your documents around your code.
+Arango::Cache is to manage arangodb-driver Cache (NOT ArangoDB cache) and it helps you to manage your documents around your code.
 In this way if you update an Arango::Document in your code, it will updated everywhere.
 An Arango::Cache instance is created together with the initialization of a server instance with active_cache true.

 ``` ruby